Cohesive Digests for Ints and Floats

 , uint64

 , etc., to meet different requirements of precision, range, and memory usage.
-Internally, these types may differ in bit lengths, layouts or signedness.
-Therefore, even referring to the same number in math, they may have different binary representations.
+Internally, these types diverse in bit lengths, layouts or signedness.
+Therefore, even referring to the same number in math, they may have different bit representation.

 package main